malvikasharan/2017-07-25-denbi_python_beginners/Unix_Shell/Unix_Shell.md

 $ ls ../../
 ```

-you should see the content of the parent folder of the parent folder which
+you should see the content of the parent folder of the parent folder, which
-is the root folder (`/`) assuming you are in `/home/ubuntu/`.
+is the root folder (`/`) assuming you are in `/home/toby/`.
 Another
 convention is that `~/` represents the home directory of the user.
 The
 command